 Cooking is his passion and now his food blog Tastepot showcases recipes form different parts of the country.
 Here you can not only find original authentic recipes but also a lot about the history of food of different regions of India.

 Here he shares the recipe for simple yet delicious Kerala style pumpkin stir fry or Mathanga Eriserry.
-Pumpkin is a popular and commonly used vegetables in South Indian, East Indian and Sri Lankan cuisine.
+Pumpkin is a popular and commonly used vegetable in South Indian, East Indian, and Sri Lankan cuisine.
 In Tamil, it is called Parangikkayi and in Sinhala, Wattakka.
-Health benefits of pumpkin are well known and combining it with nutritious coconut milk, increases these benefits manifolds.
+The health benefits of pumpkin are well known and combining it with nutritious coconut milk, increases these benefits manifolds.
 For Erissery, normally pumpkin is cooked with roasted coconut.
 Adding cooked red oriental beans is optional.

 - Pumpkin - 150 gm

 - Grated Coconut - 50 gm